anonfolders/adperf/README.md

 This repository contains the implementation for ADPerf: Investigating and Testing Performance in Autonomous Driving Systems

 There are two parts, in folder [measure_model](measure_model), we include the QPME model described in section 4, which can be run using [QPME](https://github.com/DescartesResearch/QPME) which can be downloaded [on GitHub](https://github.com/DescartesResearch/QPME).
-For the input rate can be varied for the desired results
+The input rate can be varied for the desired results.

 In folder [adperf](adperf), we include the implementation for ADPerf as described in section 5.
 This can be run as follows.